Paris Travel Guide (2023): What to Expect

 Construction everywhere!

-There are over 70 construction projects going on right now in Paris leading up to the 2024 Olympics and it impacts a lot of major sites.
+Over 70 construction projects are going on right now in Paris leading up to the 2024 Olympics and it impacts a lot of major sites.
 Things will be closed, views will be blocked, and it’s a real mess, so be prepared for that!

 Probably most painful for first-time visitors to Paris will be the construction of the garden between the Trocadero and the Eiffel Tower.
 If you are someone who looks at Google Street View, which the Misadventures family does a lot, the images are outdated, so you would never suspect that anything was amiss.

-If you are dreaming about all those awesome Instagram-worthy photos of the Eiffel Tower from the Palais De Chaillot sorry to disappoint you, but there is only one teeny slice of the area where you can still take photos and you will have to fight to get a good spot!
+If you are dreaming about all those awesome Instagram-worthy photos of the Eiffel Tower from the Palais De Chaillot sorry to disappoint you, but the cannons are still out of commission and the carousel is gone for the moment.

 This is an enormous project (you can get more info, in French, here and here) that is going to take a while to complete.